RubyRubenstahl/artikcloud-ProxyHub/README.md

 # ARTIK Cloud Proxy Hub

-The Proxy Hub is an application that:
- - Discovers your local physical devices,
- - Maps them to existing virtual devices on ARTIK cloud services or new virtual devices that it creates on ARTIK cloud services,
- - Hosts multiple proxy plugins, each of which sends messages/Actions between ARTIK cloud services and one physical device type.
+Using the Proxy Hub, you can connect devices that cannot directly communicate to ARTIK cloud services.
+See [this documentation article](https://developer.artik.cloud/documentation/proxy-hub.html) to learn the details.

 You can use the Proxy Hub repository in three ways:

 1. Use the Proxy Hub out of the box.
-After [setting up](#installation), follow the [Demo](#demo) section to add and play with your nearby devices.
+After setting up, follow the [Demo](#demo) section to add and play with your nearby devices.
 The `/proxies` directory includes supported devices, listed below.
 2. Extend this Proxy Hub by developing a [new proxy plugin](#develop-a-new-proxy-plugin).
 The hub can then communicate to more types of devices (not limited to the devices listed in `/proxies`).
 3. Use the code as an example to create your own proxy plugins that can be distributed to your end users.

+**We will add new proxy plugins to this repository.
+Please check back from time to time.**

+## Prerequisites & installation

+See [this documentation article](https://developer.artik.cloud/documentation/proxy-hub.html#use-the-hub) for setup instructions.

+## Demo

+There are two types of devices: **discoverable** and **on demand**.
+A physical device (e.g. Philips Hue) should be discoverable.
+A device which is a piece of software running on a local machine (e.g. <a href=“https://github.com/artikcloud/artikcloud-ProxyHub/tree/master/proxies/shell”>Shell Proxy</a> and <a href=“https://github.com/artikcloud/artikcloud-ProxyHub/tree/master/proxies/ttsplayer”>TTS Player</a>) is added manually.

 The following physical devices are discoverable by the Proxy Hub: